Piratealgeria/List-site-updated/posts/welcome-to-viking-algeria.md

 - **Video Archives**: Links and information about all my videos
 - **Music Lists**: Tracks used in my mixes and compilations
-- **Anime References**: Shows and characters featured in my content
+- **Anime References**: Shows and characters featured in my content.
 - **Resource Collections**: Tools, assets, and resources I use

 ## My Channels